camunda/camunda-docs/docs/components/optimize/userguide/creating-dashboards.md

 - Fullscreen: Display the dashboard in fullscreen and only see the essential information of your dashboard - the reports - and hide the header, control panel, and footer.
 While in fullscreen mode, you can click on the **Toggle Theme** button to switch between the default light theme and a dark theme.

 - Auto-refresh: This feature periodically updates the dashboard with the latest data.
 You can decide how often the update should be performed by setting a time span reaching from 1 to 60 minutes.
 An animation indicates when the next update is occurring.
-If you do not wish to use that feature anymore, you can disable it anytime.
-Note that when refreshing the dashboard page manually or switching to another page in between, the auto-refresh must be enabled again.
+If you do not wish to use that feature anymore, you can disable it anytime. <br />
+Note: The refresh rate will not be saved unless it is selected in the [edit mode](#edit-mode) of the dashboard.
+If it was selected in the view mode, the refresh rate will not be saved when refreshing the Dashboard page manually or switching to another page in between

+- Alerts: If the created dashboard exists inside a collection, it is possible to create and manage created alerts for the reports inside the dashboard.

 ![process performance overview](./img/dashboard-viewMode-monitorFeatures.png)